 This guide answers common questions about publishing and distributing apps and describes the operation of the Oculus Store.

-The information presented in this guide applies to both Rift and Gear VR unless otherwise noted.
+The information presented in this guide applies to all Oculus devices unless otherwise noted.
 There are differences between them, but our approach to the Oculus Store and platform is the same for both.

 We believe in your ability to make delightful VR, and our store is meant to showcase the very best efforts of the developer community.
 We hope you find our process to be helpful in your own journey into this amazing medium.